AntoinouM/CrossRealityDev/Astroboy/Assets/Docs/Report.md

 As said multiple time in that report, This sphere and this gravity system were really hard to implement.
 What we thought would take one day took 3 days in total and bring challenges afterwards.
 2. Working on the same project, even with GitHub was hard to do on such a small project.
 As most a the thing are connected, it was really hard to work simultaneously on the project without creating huge merging conflict.
 We came up with more regular meeting and merging session in order to make sure all the progress were always pushed.
+3. Auto-Rigging deforming the character because he is not 100% humanoid.
+I just started rigging manually and the results were way better.
+4. Wwise error "could not find play event".
+This error pops up once in a while telling you to reload the soundbank.
+But regenerating the soundbank doesnt do anything.
+Sometimes it helped manually adding an AKBank component other times i had to delete and recreate play events, open and close the project and hope for it to be one.

 #### Minor Challenges and Solutions:
 (List down and explain the minor challenges.
 Did you solve it?
 How?
 Please explain in detail.)